georgeschaible/Raman-spectra-processing/README.md

 # Raman-spectra-processing
-R code written for processing of Raman data and calculation of deuterium content in cells
+R code written for processing of Raman data using alkehest (https://github.com/tesselle/alkahest) and pracma (https://github.com/cran/pracma) packages.
+Code provides user functions for smoothing, baselining, and absolute sum normalization of data.
+Additionally, code is avalible for plotting data and estimating the deuterium (D) content of cells by calculating the area under the curve for isotopes of hydrogen bound to carbon at 2040-2300 cm-1 and 2800-3100 cm-1 (i.e., (CD /(CD + CH))*100).